yext/search-ui-react/etc/answers-react-components.api.md

 export function getUserLocation(geolocationOptions?: PositionOptions): Promise<GeolocationPosition>;

 // @public
+export interface GroupedFilters {
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver facets?: DisplayableFilter[];
+    nlpFilters?: DisplayableFilter[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver staticFilters?: DisplayableFilter[];
+}

+// @public
 export function LocationBias({ geolocationOptions, customCssClasses, cssCompositionMethod }: LocationBiasProps): JSX.Element | null;

 // @public